 Meanwhile, the CAD (Computer Aided Design) is a set of tools in 2D -for points, lines, arcs and polygons- and 3D -for surfaces and solids-.
 In this case we have a virtual drawing.
 On the software side, professionals are clear: AUTOCAD is the winner without modification.

-But really… What is the BIM usefull for?
+But really… What is the BIM useful for?

 The differences between BIM and CAD are quite significant thouth it may not seem at first.
 BIM is not justa simple drawing tool, even if may used it in that way.
 Its greatest asset it not allowing work faster, but its ability to store information and relate it.